Land Tax in Australia: What Every Property Investor Needs to Know in 2026

 Do trusts and companies pay more land tax?

 Yes, in every state.
 VIC: $25k threshold vs $50k.
 NSW: special trusts get no threshold at all.
 QLD: $350k vs $600k for individuals.
-Always check the trust-specific rates — they can be meaningfully higher.
+Always check the trust-specific rates, they is meaningfully higher.